Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 You need to configure [environment variables](/docs/build/environment-variables) (for example, [`DBT_ENV_VAR1`](/reference/dbt-jinja-functions/env_var)) in order to use the extension's features.
 You can configure environment variables in a couple of different ways (for example, user-level or workspace-level).

+#### Before you begin
+If you're a dbt platform user, you might already have environment variables configured in your project or deployment environment.
+1. Check if you have any [environment variables](/docs/build/environment-variables#setting-and-overriding-environment-variables) set in the dbt platform.
+2. If you need access to secret variables/values, contact you organization's dbt account admin for access.

+<Constant name="core"/> users can define environment variables locally in their project.

 This set up will explain how to configure environment variables at the user-level.
 Use the following table to see which works best for you:

 | <div style={{width:'200px'}}>Where to configure</div> | Info | Stays active | Best for |